d-plaindoux/suitcase/README.md

 SuitCase
 ========

-SuitCase is a convenient library dedicated to object manipulation using `pattern matching` mechanism.
+SuitCase is a convenient Java library dedicated to object manipulation using `pattern matching` mechanism.

 Overview
 --------